norrisaftcc/smart_llamas/README.md

 Currently:
 - norrisaftcc: Dev Lead and Project Manager (I would just dev, but I need to work on my skills.)
 - ProfFisherJenn: QA and on-site customer (two very different hats, but a good mix.)

+Can you put 🎓🦙 here yes, good, GitHub is cool with Unicode.
+(Of course it is, but never hurts to prove it.)